green-coding-solutions/website/content/case-studies/hyper-threading-and-energy.md

 This was not necessarily expected ... it could also have been that the chip somehow throttles the performance but uses a constant energy budget..

-The other interesting metric is the mJ / ops metric.
+The other interesting metric is the mJ / Ops metric.
 Here we can see that Hyper-Threading actually is more energy efficient per operation than running the system only with physical cores.